Dual representations for quasiconvex compositions with applications to systemic risk measures

-Initiated by \citet{artzner}, risk measures have been studied extensively in the financial mathematics and operations research literature.
-In the original framework of \citet{artzner}, \emph{coherent risk measures} are defined as monotone, convex, translative and positively homogeneous functionals defined on a space of real-valued random variables.
-These random variables could be used to model the uncertain future worths of investments, and a risk measure assigns to each random variable its minimum deterministic capital requirement.
-Among the properties of coherent risk measures, \emph{monotonicity} is a natural requirement which asserts that the risk of an investment with consistently higher future values should be lower. \emph{Convexity} is related to diversification; under this property, the risk of a mixture, that is, convex combination, of two portfolios is not higher than the same type of mixture of the individual risks. \emph{Positive homogeneity} is a scaling property that is relaxed for defining \emph{convex risk measures} in \citet{follmer}.
+In the original framework of \cite{artzner}, \emph{coherent risk measures} are defined as monotone, convex, translative, and positively homogeneous functionals defined on a space of real-valued random variables.
+These random variables can be used to model the uncertain future worth of investments, and a risk measure assigns to each random variable its minimum deterministic capital requirement.
+Among the properties of coherent risk measures, \emph{monotonicity} is a natural requirement which asserts that the risk of an investment with consistently higher future values should be lower. \emph{Convexity} is related to diversification; under this property, the risk of a mixture of two portfolios is not higher than the same type of mixture of the individual risks. \emph{Positive homogeneity} is a scaling property that is relaxed for defining \emph{convex risk measures} in \cite{follmer}.
 Finally, \emph{translativity} asserts that a deterministic increase in the value of a portfolio decreases its risk by the same amount.
 This is indeed the property that justifies the interpretation of risk measure as capital requirement.

 One might question whether convexity provides the correct encoding of the impact of diversification on risk.
 A weaker alternative is \emph{quasiconvexity}, which bounds the risk of a mixture only by the maximum of the individual risks, hence the statement ``Diversification does not increase risk." is reflected properly.
 Under translativity, convexity is equivalent to quasiconvexity.
 Hence, the switch from convexity to quasiconvexity implies working with non-translative functionals in general.
-Indeed, the work \citet{kupper} proposes a minimalist framework for risk measures in which only monotonicity and quasiconvexity are taken for granted, such functionals are called \emph{quasiconvex risk measures}; see also \citet{fritelli}.
-For the use of quasiconvex risk measures in the context of financial optimization problems; see \citet{elisa,sigrid,qcport}.
+Indeed, the work \cite{kupper} proposes a minimalist framework for risk measures in which only monotonicity and quasiconvexity are taken for granted, such functionals are called \emph{quasiconvex risk measures}; see also \cite{fritelli}.
+For the use of quasiconvex risk measures in the context of financial optimization problems; see \cite{qcport,sigrid,elisa}.